mariuspc/Power-BI-and-SQL-on-demand/README.md

 ## 1. Power BI datasets directly on top of the data lake
 ![Scenario 1 diagram](images/scenario-1.JPG)

 Refresh a Power BI dataset directly from the data lake, using SQL on-demand.
-This scenario does not need a pre-provisioned SQL Pool (previously known as SQL Data Warehouse) and relies on the SQL on-demand query service for the compute needed to refresh the Power BI dataset.
+This scenario does not need a provisioned SQL Pool (previously known as SQL Data Warehouse) and relies on the SQL on-demand query service for the compute needed to refresh the Power BI dataset.

 **Step 1**: create an Azure Synapse Analytics workspace.
 As the SQL on-demand feature is still in preview at the time of this writing, make sure you select the Azure Synapse Analytics (workspace preview) version.